anderson-aristotle/git/README.md

 ## Branching: Multiple Stories, One Main Plot

-Similar to having one main story and various sub-plots--a branch lets us effectively duplicate and section off the code we have writte thus far, make alterations to it, and if we would like at some point we can join it back to the main branch (typically called `master`).
+Similar to having one main story and various sub-plots--a branch lets us effectively duplicate and section off the code we have written thus far, make alterations to it, and if we would like at some point we can join it back to the main branch (typically called `master`).